KhanyisoHaman/Project-Dr-West/README.md

 # Intro To HTML

-HTML, an Introduction to it's make up...
+HTML, stands Hpyertext markup language

 HTML is the standard markup language for creating Web pages.